aungmyo-myint/aungmyo-myint/README.md

-👋 Hi, I’m @aungmyo-myint, currently working as a Business Analyst (BA) - specialized in software development.
+👋 Hi, I’m @aungmyo-myint, currently working as a Project Manager/Business Analyst (PM/BA) - specialized in software development fields.

-The below are the main responsible of my work as BA:
+The below are the main responsible of my work as PM/BA:

+- Project Planning
+- Project Timeline Estimation
+- Team Management
+- Team Communication
+- Risk Analyst
+- Risk Planning
+- Release Plan
+- Project Tracking
+- Project Coordination
-- Requirements Gathering (Interview, Workshop) & Analysis (SWOT)
+- Requirements Gathering & Analysis
-- Requirements Confirmation (BRD, ERD, FRD)
-- Process Workflows ++ other required Diagrams
+- Documentations
+- User Journey, Use Cases, Workflows, Process
-- Draft UI
+- Draft UI, Process Flow
 - Requirements Verification (Functional Testing/UAT)
 - User Training
+- User Guidelines
 - Production support

-and as I used to work as a developer, I have the solid background technology knowledge (backend development, cloud deploymenet)
+and as I used to be a developer in the beginning of my career life, I have the solid background technology knowledge (backend development, cloud deploymenet)

 ---------------------------------------------------------